M+ curators and conservators chat about how to restage Sucker, a work that no longer physically exists, as part of the Canton Express exhibition.

 This is the fictional world that artist Jiang Zhi created at the 2003 Venice Biennale with his Sucker installation.
 Using eye-popping colours and a large, glowing, rotating pole, he turned a tiny space into one where visitors could explore the ‘kingdom of Suckers’.
 Photos on the walls depicted the fictional inhabitants of the kingdom, and the national anthem played on a loop.
-In the work, sucking becomes a socio-political metaphor for the way societies and individuals consume energy and resources from the world, from communities, and from each other.
+In the work, sucking becomes a socio-political metaphor for how societies and individuals consume energy and resources from the world, communities, and each other.

 But this original kingdom has since been lost.

-If you’ve been following our “Curating/Conserving Canton Express” series, you’ll know that the Canton Express project, which Sucker is part of, was originally organised in 2003 at the Venice Biennale and restaged in 2017 at the M+ Pavilion.
+If you’ve been following our Canton Express conservation series, you’ll know that the Canton Express project, which Sucker is part of, was originally organised in 2003 at the Venice Biennale and restaged in 2017 at the M+ Pavilion.
 Restaging Sucker, however, has been a special case, for one simple reason: the original installation simply does not physically exist anymore.
 At the end of the 2003 exhibition, due to budget issues, the artist decided to demolish the installation, leaving only a few printed photos and books, digital files, and installation instructions.

 So how do you revive and conserve a work that isn’t actually there?
 Read on as Pi Li (Sigg Senior Curator, Visual Arts), Christel Pesme (Senior Conservator), Natalie Harding (Associate Conservator, Objects), and Jo-Fan Huang (Conservator, Paper) reveal their answers.

 Harding: Exactly.
 Now that we have the physical work as an existing installation that has been reproduced, our task is to gather everything that is part of that installation.
 We have to, for example, collect a sample of the wallpaper, a sample of the feather boa, a sample of the glitter, and so on.
-That means that in the future, the conservators and curators will have a file that they can look at and say, okay, maybe we can’t get that exact feather boa, but it has to look kind of like this.
+That means that in the future, the conservators and curators will have a file that they can look at and say, okay, maybe we can’t get that exact feather boa, but it has to look like this.
 They will have something physical to use, and not just photos.
 So we’re building a reference library.

-Canton Express has a history, but it was almost as if it was frozen in time and now parts of it have filtered through to 2017.
-You pull back the layers and there's just a blank sheet.
-And that's quite intimidating, because we have to imprint onto that.
+Canton Express has a history, but it was almost as if it was frozen in time, and now parts of it have filtered through to 2017.
+You pull back the layers, and there's just a blank sheet.
+And that's quite intimidating because we have to imprint onto that.